17 Surprising Things I Learned in 8 Years of Marriage

 8. Feelings can wax and wane

-You may not always feel “in love”.
+You may not always feel “in love” and marriage changes over time!
 There will certainly be times when you’re irritated with your partner.
 But, if you were ever in love, it can return if you always remember you were at one time.
 Keep your heart open and allow yourself to love even if you don’t feel it right this moment.

 9. It’s better to commit to ensuring your partner’s happiness over your own